Lincoln Theological College

-Lincoln Theological College was a Church of England theological college in Lincoln.
+Lincoln Theological College was a Church of England theological college in Lincoln, England.

 History

 Founded by Edward White Benson, when he was chancellor of Lincoln Cathedral, the college opened on 25 January 1874.
 It was also known as Scholae Cancellarii.
 The building it occupied on Drury Lane, which was originally the county infirmary, closed in 1995 after having its permit as a college recognised for ordination training withdrawn by the Church of England owing to reduced numbers of residential ordination candidates nationally, with an increasing number training on part-time non-residential courses.
 The college had wanted to remain open, developing itself as a research institution, possibly affiliated to a nearby university.
 The buildings are now owned by the Lincoln Theological Institute for the Study of Religion and Society (a registered charity), based at the University of Manchester, established in 1997 by Martyn Percy.

 Once Lincoln Theological College had closed, the only Anglican theological college in the East Midlands offering training for those entering stipendiary ministry was St John's College, Nottingham, in Bramcote.